Rafael Caldera: The first thirty years (1939–1969)

 The Puntofijo Pact served as the foundation for the longest period of civil democratic rule in Venezuela (1958–1999).

 Unable to reach agreement over a consensus candidate, the three major parties that signed the Puntofijo Pact (AD, URD, and COPEI) competed in the 1958 presidential election with their own candidates and platforms.
 Rafael Caldera lost to Rómulo Betancourt (AD) and Wolfgang Larrazábal (URD), who came in first and second place respectively.
 Caldera also ran for Congress and was elected President of the Chamber of Deputies.
 In this capacity, he co-presided the Bicameral Commission in charge of drafting the new Constitution.

 The 1961 Constitution was Venezuela's most successful and long-lived Constitution.
 This country adopted twenty-five different constitutions between 1811 and 1961, and only three of them (1830, 1854, 1881) lasted more than ten years.
 After its long history under dictatorships and arbitrary rule, Venezuela became, in the words of Professor Levine, "the most stable mass democracy in South America".
 For four decades, he explains, "Venezuelans built a political system marked by high participation, strong leadership, institutional continuity, and genuine pervasive competition.
 Power was transferred peacefully in six consecutive national elections."

-Caldera obtained a significant larger number of votes and came in second place in the 1963 presidential election that Raúl Leoni won as candidate of the ruling party (AD).
+Caldera came in second place in the 1963 presidential election that Raúl Leoni won as candidate of the ruling party (AD).
 Soon thereafter, he was elected President of the Christian Democratic Organization of America (ODCA) for the period 1964–1968, and as first President of the Christian Democratic World Union for the period 1967–1968.

-In December 1968, under the slogan, Caldera ran for president for the third time.
+In December 1968 Caldera ran for president for the third time.
 This time, Caldera benefited from a split in AD.
 Senate president Luis Beltrán Prieto Figueroa won the party primary.
 However, the party's old guard felt Prieto was too left-wing, and intervened to deliver the nomination to Gonzalo Barrios.
 Prieto and a number of his supporters broke off to form the People's Electoral Movement.
 Ultimately, Caldera defeated Barrios with 29.1 percent of the vote, a margin of just 32,000 votes.
 Prieto finished fourth, but his 719,000 votes far exceeded Caldera's margin.

 Caldera was sworn in on 11 March 1969.
 For the first time in Venezuela's 139-year history as an independent nation, there was a peaceful and democratic transfer of power from the ruling party to the opposition.
 It was also the first time in the country's history that a party won power without ever having resorted to violence.
 However, COPEI still had a minority in the legislature.